 - installing insulation

 Tax experts also point out that qualifying loans do not apply to basic repairs and fixes.
-It is important to distinguish these two types of work, however, because only the interest on loans taken out for home improvements may be deducted from your income taxes.
+However, distinguish between these two types of work because only the interest on loans taken out for home improvements remain deductable.

 4. Solar Energy Tax Credits

 The Energy Policy Act of 2005 established a federal tax credit for residential properties that are applied to solar-electric systems, solar water heating systems and fuel cells.
-In 2008, the tax credit was extended to small wind-energy systems and geothermal heat pumps.
+In 2008, the tax credit extended, which included small wind-energy systems and geothermal heat pumps.